 Offer Thanksgiving Restaurant Deals & Promotions

 There is a wide range of food and beverage promotions ideas you can come up with this Thanksgiving – all you have to do is get a little creative.
-While you can’t go wrong with the classics like a complimentary dessert to everyone who orders the full menu or 50% off their second drink, try to stand out in the crowd with unique offers and Thanksgiving restaurant promotions.
+You can’t go wrong with classic Thanksgiving food deals like a complimentary dessert to everyone who orders the full menu or 50% off their second drink.
+However, try to stand out in the crowd with unique offers and Thanksgiving restaurant promotions.

 For instance, you can ramp up the excitement with a week-long promotion before Thanksgiving.
 Thanksgiving spirit week ideas include encouraging people to #sharethegratitude and bring a friend to your restaurant.
 What do they get?
-A free drink of their choice.
+A free drink of their choice each.
 Great advertising for you and quality bonding time for them.
 Try to tease a sample Thanksgiving menu on social media before you release it too.

 Giveaways are some of the best Thanksgiving restaurant promotions to take advantage of since there are so many possibilities.
 You can offer prizes like a full Thanksgiving meal, a goodies basket, or a discount voucher.
 Select your winners at random or create polls with user-generated content and let your followers decide who the winner will be.

 User-generated content gets people talking and helps you promote your brand as well.
 Some Thanksgiving giveaway ideas can be having people submit a Thanksgiving picture, a recipe, a story of what they’re thankful for, or anything else that people can vote on and share on their social media.

-Your Thanksgiving message for promotion should be distributed in a persuasive and convergent manner, both online and offline.
-The easiest way to grab the attention of your customers and generate organic traffic is to use your social media channels.
+Your Thanksgiving restaurant promotion messages should be distributed in a persuasive and convergent manner, both online and offline.
+The easiest way to grab your customers’ attention and generate organic traffic is to use your social media channels.
 Here are some Thanksgiving content ideas to share with the world: